zkat/matrix-curious/README.md

 Not yet, some proposals exist (see [here](https://github.com/matrix-org/matrix-doc/pull/1951) and [here](https://github.com/matrix-org/matrix-doc/pull/2545)), and Fluffychat, Nheko-reborn, and Element (with an integration manager) technically support it, it's not as polished or straight-forward as, for example, Telegram.

+### Can I add alt text to images?

+Not in a portable way right now.
+There's a text field but some clients use it for filename, some for alt text.
+That's something that currently needs fixing in the protocol.
+If this is important to you, please push for it [here](#).
+(TODO: LINK)

 ### Can I pin messages?

 This is currently in progress, and is a Labs feature on Element (TODO: link?).